Bespoke fertiliser plan protects Accrington’s new pitch

 Kaligazon 0-0-27: a slow-release potassium winter feed.

-G5 9-7-7: a slow-release granular fertiliser which boosts growth during the spring and summer.
+G5 9-7-7: a slow-release granular fertiliser that boosts growth during the spring and summer.

-Chelated iron: an optional feed which provides added sward colour, prevents moss growth and improves disease resistance.
+Chelated iron: an optional feed that provides added sward colour, prevents moss growth and improves disease resistance.